lawndoc/RanSim/README.md

 ![Logo](RanSim.png)

+## Description

-A ransomware simulation script written in PowerShell.
-It encrypts all extensions specified in the given directory and its subdirectories.
+RanSim is a ransomware simulation script written in PowerShell.
+It recurisively encrypts files in the target directory using 256-bit AES encryption.

-This script is extremely useful for testing your defenses and backups against real ransomware-like activity in a controlled setting.
+You can use RanSim to test your defenses and backups against real ransomware-like activity in a controlled setting.
+The same script can be used to decrypt the files if needed.

 ## Usage